 DigiPen (Singapore) will issue a Specialist Diploma in Embedded Software Development to the successful graduates of this AnT program.

-Each applicant will be informed of the interview outcome within five working days.
+Each applicant will be informed of the interview outcome within five to ten working days.

 All applicants must check their email regularly for updates and be contactable via their mobile.